 Just after Tseram, the towering heights of Kabru and Rathong peep over the moraine.
-The trail is fairly downhill and as the day progresses, the trees become sparser and more stunted, giving us glimpses of the snow-capped giants ahead and of the massive snout of the Yalung Glacier.
-We steadily descend through the forests of mixed rhododendron and pine to Torontham.
+The trail is reasonably downhill, and as the day progresses, the trees become sparser and more stunted, giving us glimpses of the snow-capped giants ahead and the massive snout of the Yalung Glacier.
+We steadily descend through the forests of mixed rhododendron and pine to Trentham.

 Day 23: - Torontham – Yamphudin (1690m)